Nortel Networks talks on dividing cash from sales end

 Retirees in Canada and the UK have been fighting for a larger portion of the cash against the company's U.S. bondholders, who have been resisting attempts to prevent them from collecting interest that has accrued on their securities since Nortel filed for bankruptcy.

-The former Canadian unit of Nortel Networks said further delays in the resolution of the claims could have ramifications.

-"Such delays would result in a corresponding significant delay in the timing of distributions to holders of validated claims of the various estates," the Canadian estate said in a statement.

-A spokesman for the U.S. bondholders declined to comment and a lawyer who represents Nortel's U.S. estate did not immediately respond to an email seeking comment.
+A spokesman for the U.S. bondholders declined to comment.
+A group representing Canadian retirees and a lawyer who represents Nortel's U.S. estate did not did not immediately respond to an email seeking comment.

 (Reporting By Tom Hals in Wilmington, Delaware; Editing by Leslie Adler)